 - Frost the cookies with dairy-free cream cheese frosting.

-- The cookies are super soft coming out of the oven so be careful and let them cool.
+- The cookies are super soft coming out of the oven so be careful and let them cool as they're delicate.

-- Because of the collagen powder, they do get a bit crunchy after a day.
+- Because of the collagen powder, they do get a bit crunchy after a day so they're best freshly made.

 - Make sure they are fully cooled before frosting them or the frosting will run.